 Some of the methods mentioned below can be used before, during or after you make contact with any resident at the address you are attempting service and, in Keith’s experience, drastically cut down on nonserves.

-Many process servers use a false pretext to get their papers served.
+Many process servers use a pretext to get their papers served.
 They’ll knock on the door armed with flowers, balloons or in a pizza delivery uniform.
 The validity of such methods is often discussed and challenged but using such tactics as the initial contact with the person you are trying to serve could potentially do more harm than good.
 For one, it endangers your reputation as a professional.
-As an example, if the police are called and a server is at a residence under false pretenses, it may not matter that you are there to fulfill due process.
+As an example, if the police are called and a server is at a residence under pretenses, it may not matter that you are there to fulfill due process.
 The homeowner may, in fact, be correct that you are there for an illegitimate reason and the police could agree.
-Secondly, using a false pretext can be embarrassing when the person would have cooperated if you just went with the truth.
+Secondly, using a pretext can be embarrassing when the person would have cooperated if you just went with the truth.
 Oftentimes, process servers serve individuals more than once.
 It’s embarrassing to return to serve someone after you’ve made some elaborate pretext.